alexgo-io/alexlab-doc/docs/product-features/token-swaps/how-to.md

 ### Step 6: Wait for Confirmation <a href="#step-7" id="step-7"></a>

-Wait for the transaction to be confirmed on the network.
+You may need to wait between 20-40 minutes for your balance to update in your wallet and on ALEX.

 {% hint style="info" %}
 Recommended to track transaction status: